degregar/resume/README.md

 ### Does he know how to work remotely?

-He's been working remotely for almost his whole life.
+He's been working remotely for almost his entire life.
 He has small, separate building, like a cave, where he finds peace and connects almost directly to the source of creativity.

 ### What does he believe?